sxs-collaboration/spectre/docs/DevGuide/Parallelization.md

 similar `switch` or `if-else` logic in the `determine_next_phase` function.
 The first phase that is entered is always `Initialization`.
-During the `Initialization` phase the `ConstGlobalCache` is created, all non-array components are created, and empty array components are created.
+During the `Initialization` phase the `Parallel::ConstGlobalCache` is created, all non-array components are created, and empty array components are created.
 Next, the function `allocate_array_components_and_execute_initialization_phase` is called which allocates the elements of each array component, and then starts